DanielMartensson/jFaces/ReadMe.md

 - Comming soon

+# Will this project work on Android and Iphone with GraalVM?

+Yes.
+This project is 100% Java.
+No external C/C++/Python libraries.
+Only Java.

 # Development - What do I need?

 To run work on this project, you need the following software: